 Corporate Fraud Lawyers & Business Fraud Investigation

 If you have been accused of corporate fraud, it is important to seek advice from a legal specialist as soon as possible.
 At Draycott Browne Solicitors, we have represented a variety of clients in high value fraud cases since 1998, and we have the knowledge required to get the best possible solution for you.

-Our experienced team realises that an investigation can be extremely stressful and complicated, and we will endeavour to provide advice every step of the way.
+Our experienced business crime team realises that an investigation can be extremely stressful and complicated, and we will endeavour to provide advice every step of the way.
 We will liaise with the police, HMRC or other authorities on you behalf, taking as much of the stress away from you as possible.